thycotic/ib-docs/agents/commands/index.md

 * /etc/ssh/ssh_config
 * /etc/ssh/sshd_config

+If password-auth, passwd or nsswitch.conf are found to be missing during a --syscfg config the process will be aborted and the user informed that a required system file is missing. ssh_config and sshd_config are not required files.
+If missing during a --syscfg unconfig\uninstall the process will continue and modify\replace any files still available.

+The uninstall option will instead of modifying the existing system file simply use the .thyorig backups created when create was run and reset the system files to how they were originally.

+The unconfig will modify the existing files creating a .thybak backup first.

+In the event the .thyorig files are missing the agent will fallback to performing a modifying the existing files.

 ### --stats

 Provides on screen feedback of the status of the agent, including Process Id and currently active AD instance.

 Useful commands to check under which OU the agent is defined and running.

+### --testuser <username>

+Performs and Active Directory check of the user status against the agent.

+The following statuses can be returned:

+* Access Allowed
+* Account Disabled
+* Account Expired
+* Account Locked
+* Thycotic ACL denied access and User doesn't exist

 ### --leave [<domain>]